 Heterochromia is a rare phenomenon where one eye is one color and the other eye is a different color, or one eye may be two or more colors.
-A genetic cause has not been found and it is not related to the pie balding or spotting genes.
+A genetic cause has not been found and it is not always related to the pie balding or spotting genes.
 In most cases the two colors are a result of mix breeding (breeding two different breeds together).
 This condition is common in certain breeds like Australian Cattle Dogs, Australian Shepherds, Border Collies, Chihuahuas, Dachshunds, Dalmatians, Great Danes (harlequin coat pattern), Shetland Sheepdogs, Siberian Huskies.
 Merle, piebald, dappled and harlequin coated dogs are more likely to have Heterochromia eyes.
+It is important to note that most breed ID tests available on the market only show the genetic breeds within 3-4 generations, further than that may not show up but still be within the genealogy.

 There are two types of heterochromia: